Fan Dies in World Cup Stadium Before Mexico vs Portugal Friendly Match

-• A fan tragically died after falling from a VIP section at Estadio Azteca in Mexico City ahead of the Mexico vs Portugal friendly
+• A fan reportedly died after falling from a VIP section at Estadio Azteca in Mexico City ahead of the country's friendly against Portugal on March 29, 2026

-• Authorities say the individual, reportedly intoxicated, fell while attempting to climb between levels, with investigations and CCTV analysis ongoing
+• Authorities said the individual, reportedly intoxicated, fell while attempting to climb between levels, with investigations and CCTV analysis ongoing

-• Despite the incident, the match went ahead as planned, ending 0–0, while the stadium prepares to host the 2026 FIFA World Cup opener
+• Despite the tragic incident, the match went ahead as planned, ending 0–0, while the stadium prepares to host the 2026 FIFA World Cup opening match

-A football fan has tragically died at Estadio Azteca in Mexico City after falling from a box seat moments before a friendly match between Mexico and Portugal.
+A football fan has tragically died at Estadio Azteca in Mexico City after falling from a box seat moments before a friendly match between Mexico and Portugal on March 29, 2026.

 Source: Getty Images